henriquetruta/hybrid-k8s-federation/README.md

 Here, we'll setup a Kubernetes federation having the control plane running on a Google Cloud Engine instance and using Google DNS.
 After that, we'll create a local on-prem cluster (in a VM, in my case) and make it join the Federation.

+If you don't know the basics of Kubernetes Federation, you can take a look at this official [doc](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/federation.md).

 NOTE: We use here an insecure method of accessing the local cluster, and it's just meant for test and dev purposes.

 ## What you need to have